Daniel15/Website/Daniel15.Web/Posts/2016-11-06-gpg-inappropriate-ioctl-for-device-errors.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2016/11/gpg-inappropriate-ioctl-for-device-errors

+---

 Recently I moved all my sites onto a new server.
 I use Duplicity and Backupninja to perform weekly backups of my server.
 While configuring backups on the new server, I kept encountering a strange error:

 ```plain